priyanshu003/priyanshu003/README.md

-🎓 &nbsp;I'm currently pursuing Computer Science And Engineering From WIT Solapur.\
+🎓 &nbsp;I'm currently woring as a bacend developer .\
-💡 &nbsp;Some technologies I enjoy working with MERN stack and Android.\
+💡 &nbsp;Some technologies I enjoy working with Java and Spring Boot.\
-🌱 &nbsp;I'm on track for learning more about Data Structure and Algorithm and MERN.\
+🌱 &nbsp;I'm on track for learning more about Data Structure and Algorithm.\

 <h3>🛠 Tech Stack</h3>